 - Improve site speed.
 Optimal page speed is 1.5 seconds or less.

 - Optimize for mobile.
 Google now uses mobile-first indexing, so this is a must.

-- Fully update your Google My Business account.
+- Update everything.
+That includes your Google My Business account.

 - Qualified lead generation.

 - Shortened sales cycle.